 Find a niche

-Before your child starts creating content, they must understand who they hope will watch their videos.
-To find this out, get them to research and see who follows their favourite YouTubers.
-Then suggest they play to their strengths, perhaps gaming, humour or education.
+Before your child starts creating content, they must understand who is likely to watch their videos.
+To find this out, get them to research and see who follows their favorite YouTubers.
+Then suggest they play to their strengths, perhaps gaming, humor or education.

 Buy the right equipment

 Though videos can be filmed on a smartphone, you should invest in microphones, a ring light, a tripod stand and video editing software to look as professional as other YouTubers uploading content.

 One element to emphasize is that a lot of planning goes into a YouTube channel.
 It's more complex than posting random videos.
 Get your child to plan the videos they want to make and take their time making them.